Sound-Spelling Wall Cards

 When students turned in essays with countless errors, I just grumbled in silence.

 But, now that I know better…I do better.
-When I teach a child to read, I also teach that child to spell and I use the sound wall to help students make the connection between reading and writing.
+When I teach a child to read, I also teach that child to spell and I use the sound wall to help students make the connection between reading and spelling.

 Setting up Your Sound-Spelling Wall